• Skip to primary navigation

 When I’m right in the middle of a heartbreak, it’s hard to think things through.
 But once I give myself time to consider my life as a whole, I realize some important things.

-• I’ve been through heartbreak before, and lived to tell about it.
+• I’ve been through heartbreak before and lived to talk about it.

 • I’ve found happiness again after heartbreaking situations in my past.